Chart Color Schemes

 Ashburton is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of Ashburton is around 8,521, an increase of 569 people (7.2%) since the 2021 Census which reported a population of 7,952.
-This change is inferred from AreaSearch's estimation of the resident population at 8,404 following examination of the latest ERP data release by the ABS in June 2024 and an additional 137 validated new addresses since the Census date.
+Ashburton's population is estimated at around 8,521 as of Feb 2026.
+This reflects an increase from the 7,952 people recorded in the 2021 Census, a rise of 569 people (7.2%).
+The resident population was estimated at 8,404 by AreaSearch following examination of ABS's latest ERP data release in June 2024 and an additional 137 validated new addresses since the Census date.
 This results in a density ratio of 2,918 persons per square kilometer, placing Ashburton in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Ashburton has shown resilient growth patterns with a compound annual growth rate of 0.5%, outpacing the SA3 area.
+Over the past decade, ending Feb 2026, Ashburton has demonstrated resilient growth patterns with a compound annual growth rate of 0.5%, outpacing its SA3 area.
 Population growth was primarily driven by overseas migration during recent periods.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and VIC State Government's Regional/LGA projections released in 2023 adjusted employing a method of weighted aggregation for areas not covered by ABS data.

 Frequently Asked Questions - Population